 All compressors in these units have internal overload protection.
 This protection will interrupt motor current under fault conditions such as running current overload.
-The Copeland Scroll compressors also have internal pressure relief that will relieve from the high side to the low side if the differential is excessive.
+The Copeland Scroll compressors also have internal pressure relief that will relieve from the high side to the low side if the differential is between 550 and 625 psig.